+The future of homes is all about sustainability.
 Interest in Zero Net Energy homes is increasing, which presents homebuilders with a new challenging set of construction decisions.
-How can you respond to customer demand for green home designs, technologies, and energy-efficient appliances?
+How can you incorporate green home designs, technologies, and energy-efficient appliances?
+By utilizing propane, you can have all three.

 What is a Zero Energy Home?

-Simply put, a Zero Energy home, also referred to as a Zero Net Energy home, or ZNE home, produces as much energy as it uses.
+A Zero Net Energy home (ZNE), also referred to as a Zero Energy home, produces as much energy as it uses.
 You can achieve ZNE home status by increasing a home’s energy efficiency and adding a renewable energy source such as solar to offset the home’s remaining energy consumption.
+Zero Energy Ready homes (ZER) are built with the same efficiency features and are equipped to add a renewable power source like solar to offset electricity usage from the grid.

 How is Energy Usage Measured?